ActiveLogin/ActiveLogin.Authentication/docs/articles/bankid.md

 Once that is done you will be able to use these services in your application, for example in your controller:

-* `IBankIdPaymentConfigurationProvider` : List the registered configuraitons (Same Device / Other Device)
+* `IBankIdPaymentConfigurationProvider` : List the registered configurations (Same Device / Other Device)
 * `IBankIdPaymentService` : Initiate and resolve the result of payment flow

 Here is a minimal sample.
 See `Standalone.MvcSample` for more details.